opensearch-project/opensearch-ruby/opensearch-dsl/README.md

 # => { query: { match: { title: "test"} } }
 ```

-The library doesn't depend on an Elasticsearch client -- its sole purpose is to facilitate
+The library doesn't depend on an OpenSearch client -- its sole purpose is to facilitate
 building search definitions in Ruby.
 This makes it possible to use it with any OpenSearch client:

 ```ruby